 New content is added to the game through three different expansion types: Hero Packs, Scenario Packs, and Campaign Expansions.
 Hero Packs are the basic expansion of the game, and include a hero with a fully playable deck from one aspect – the cards of which can also be used in any other deck.
 Scenario Packs are the inverse of Hero Packs, in that they introduce new enemies and stories to explore.
 Campaign Expansions are bigger boxes that introduce more robust and potentially self-contained themes.
 We know very little about them, but our expectation is that something like an X-Men or Guardians of the Galaxy Campaign Expansion is the kind of thing we’ll see.

 Below are the questions we’ve gathered and answered!

-The Marvel Champions LCG will be released in October of 2019.
+The Marvel Champions LCG will be released on November 1st, 2019.

 How many Core Sets do I need to buy?

 One!
 In a game like Arkham Horror or Legend of the Five Rings, you need three Core Sets to have a full playset of the Core cards.
 In Marvel Champions, one Core Set is all that you need to have every card at its max quantity.

 The Core Set includes Iron Man, Spider-Man, Captain Marvel, Black Panther, and She-Hulk.